-- Landscaped front yard spaces between townhouse driveways and leading to unit entrances, composed of sodded areas with small deciduous trees (depending on utility conditions in those areas). - Upgraded landscaped edges are proposed in the side yards abutting the modified Collector Road which includes generous planting zones and a 3-metre-wide sidewalk abutting the townhouse blocks.
+- Landscaped front yard spaces between townhouse driveways and leading to unit entrances, composed of sodded areas with small deciduous trees (depending on utility conditions in those areas). - Upgraded landscaped edges are proposed in the side yards abutting the modified Collector Road which includes generous planting zones and a 3-metre-wide sidewalk abutting the cluster townhouses.
 The landscaped areas will include coniferous and deciduous trees and understory perennial beds. - Tree plantings are proposed in the side yards and throughout the surface parking lot of the apartment block.
-Landscaped islands will break up the parking spaces and reinforce the pedestrian walkways. - Landscaped edges are proposed around the apartment buildings with sodded lawns, tree plantings and perennial beds to delineate the main buildings entrances as well as to provide privacy for the at-grade units. - The private outdoor amenity area for the apartment block will include tree plantings for shade, paved pedestrian walkways, seating area and open lawn/free play area. - Tree plantings will provide shade for amenity areas and contribute to softening the interface along property lines. - Detailed design stage will include lighting plans and will provide sufficient illumination of the roadway and the pedestrian sidewalk.
+Landscaped islands will break up the parking spaces and reinforce the pedestrian walkways. - Landscaped edges are proposed around the apartment buildings with sodded lawns, tree plantings and perennial beds to delineate the main buildings entrances as well as to provide privacy for the at-grade units. - The private outdoor amenity area for the apartment block will include tree plantings for shade, paved pedestrian walkways, seating area and mounded earthforms. - Tree plantings will provide shade for amenity areas and contribute to softening the interface along property lines. - Fencing, strategic landscaping and sound barrier material will be provided along the west and south property lines to maintain privacy on-site and to existing adjacent buildings.
+Timber fencing is proposed along the west property line abutting the hospice building in combination of continuous row of columnar oak trees and coniferous trees along the fence.
+High branching shade trees are also added for an extra layer of buffering along this interface. - Metal fencing is proposed along the south property line abutting the hospital.

+Detailed design stage will include lighting plans and will provide sufficient illumination of the roadway and the pedestrian sidewalk.

 The landscape materials proposed for the development have been selected based on their suitability for the site locations proposed.
 The selection of plants offers a variety of form and colour that will offer aesthetic interest to the Subject Site year-round, while framing the main entrance of the building, or screening of at-grade patios.
 The trees and understory plantings proposed throughout the parking lot, front yards and at the main entrance to the apartment buildings are those which demonstrate higher tolerances to salt exposure and snow loading through winter maintenance and will require less frequent watering.
-This will result in a more sustainable landscape long-term by using less water and energy for maintenance and upkeep.
+This will result in a more sustainable landscape long-term by using less water and energy for maintenance and